 History: Yogiji Maharaj was planning the complex since 1968, the spiritual head of the BAPS.
-But unfortunately he died in 1971.
-In 1982 spiritual head of BAPS, Pramukh Swami Maharaj, successor of Yogiji Maharaj, started working towards fulfilling the dream of his guru.
-Construction work began on 8th november 2000.
-The construction work was completed in 4 years and 362 days with the help of Maharaj’s more than 3,000 volunteers and 7,000 craftmans.
-Temple was inaugurated by president of India Dr. A.P.J Abdul Kalam(at that time) on 6 november 2005, prime minister of India Mr. Manmohan Singh and leader of opposition Mr. L.K Advani in front of more than 20,000 guests.
+But unfortunately, he died in 1971.
+In 1982 spiritual head of BAPS, Pramukh Swami Maharaj, the successor of Yogiji Maharaj, started working towards fulfilling the dream of his guru.
+Construction work began on 8th November 2000.
+The construction work was done in 4 years and 362 days with the help of Maharaj’s more than 3,000 volunteers and 7,000 craftsmen.
+Temple was inaugurated by president of India Dr. A.P.J Abdul Kalam(at that time) on 6 November 2005, prime minister of India Mr. Manmohan Singh and leader of opposition Mr. L.K Advani in front of more than 20,000 guests.

 Open: Tuesday to Sunday

 - Exhibition: 10:00AM- 6:00PM

 Aarti timings: 9:30am and 6:30pm

 Nearest metro station: Akshardham